Hypothyroidism

 • Medication — If it’s necessary and safe, we prescribe either a desiccated thyroid medication which is in a ratio of 4:1 T4 to T3, such as Armour Thyroid and Nature Throid, or a compounded synthetic combination of T4 and T3 fashioned in a personalized ratio made just for you.

-What is the best doctor to see for hypothyroidism?
-The best doctor to see for hypothyroidism is a functional thyroid expert, like the ones at PrimeHealth in Denver, Colorado.
+What is the best type of doctor to see for hypothyroidism?
+The best doctor to see for hypothyroidism is a functional thyroid expert, like those at PrimeHealth in Denver, Colorado.

 If your primary care doctor refers you to a conventional endocrinologist, don’t expect them to try and reverse your disorder.
-Instead, they may prescribe medication only to manage symptoms.
+Instead, they’ll likely prescribe medications to manage symptoms.

 The earlier we address the root cause of your thyroid or parathyroid condition, the sooner you can begin to reverse it.
 Contact PrimeHealth today to start discussing hypothyroidism treatment ASAP.
 Denver residents and out-of-town patients are all welcome.